Congenital hypothyroidism due to iodine deficiency: Terminology

 The term cretin was originally used to describe a person affected by this condition, but, as with words such as spastic and lunatic, it underwent pejoration and is now considered derogatory and inappropriate.
-Cretin became a medical term in the 18th century, from an Occitan and an Alpine French expression, prevalent in a region where persons with such a condition were especially common (see below); it saw wide medical use in the 19th and early 20th centuries, and was a "tick box" category on Victorian-era census forms in the UK.
+Cretin became a medical term in the 18th century, from an Occitan and a Franco-Provencal expression, prevalent in a region where persons with such a condition were especially common (see below); it saw wide medical use in the 19th and early 20th centuries, and was a "tick box" category on Victorian-era census forms in the UK.
 The term spread more widely in popular English as a markedly derogatory term for a person who behaves stupidly.
 Because of its pejorative connotations in popular speech, current usage among health care professionals has abandoned the noun "cretin" referring to a person.
 The noun cretinism, referring to the condition, still occurs in medical literature and textbooks but its use is waning.

 The etymology of cretin is uncertain.
 Several hypotheses exist.
-The most common derivation provided in English dictionaries is from the Alpine French dialect pronunciation of the word Chrétien ("(a) Christian"), which was a greeting there.
-According to the Oxford English Dictionary, the translation of the French term into "human creature" implies that the label "Christian" is a reminder of the humanity of the affected, in contrast to brute beasts.
+The most common derivation provided in English dictionaries is from the Franco-Provencal pronunciation of the word Crestin/Creitin ("Christian"), which was a greeting there.
+According to the Oxford English Dictionary, the translation of the term into "human creature" implies that the label "Christian" is a reminder of the humanity of the affected, in contrast to brute beasts.
 Other sources suggest that Christian describes the person's "Christ-like" inability to sin, stemming, in such cases, from an incapacity to distinguish right from wrong.

 Other speculative etymologies have been offered: